Documentation

 3) Create the Environment Variable File

 Create an environment variable file at /etc/default/minio.
-For Windows hosts, specify a Windows-style path similar to C:\minio\config.
 The MinIO Server container can use this file as the source of all environment variables.

 The following example provides a starting environment file: